Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Nothing *surprising* exactly, no. He knew what the WERBS acronym stands for, but he didn’t know the specifics and he didn’t push.
 Figure if we ever have to throw him a bone there, the cover about having nukes ready to jump will do just fine."

 "Good.
 Last thing we need right now is any more potential holes in that one."
 Jake nodded.
-“Sounds like a good source.”
+"Sounds like a good source."

 Darcy took a grateful sip of her tea "Almost perfect.
 He’s an honest man underneath the asshole exterior, so we don’t need to establish any real control over him.
 Just… give ‘im the sales pitch and let him motivate himself the rest of the way.
 I like him."